tw-yshuang/AIVC-Server-Booking/docs/USER_GUIDE.md

 ## **4. Extra Useful Packages Introduction**

 After instructions, I recommend some packages and commands to you, which are useful for development.
-*( Here's a brief introduction.
+*( Here's a briefly introduction.
 If you want to realize more, you can click the package name to view the detail.)*

 ### Environment Setting